HauwaAguillard/Simple-BMI-Calculator/README.md

 # Simple-BMI-Calculator
 A basic Metric BMI calculator.
-Learning to use NodeJS and Express JS with npm
+Used NodeJS and Express with npm